ali-ramadhan/ali-ramadhan.Github.io/_posts/2024-03-29-trillion-rows.md

 </figure>

-We see that `copy csv` can actually insert close to 400k rows per second, but that is if you already have the CSV file ready to go.
-Including overhead, both `copy csv` and psycopg3 can manage around 100k inserts/second.
+We see that `copy` can actually insert close to 400k rows per second, but that is if you already have the CSV file ready to go.
+Including overhead, both `copy` and psycopg3 can manage around 100k inserts/second with psycopg3 being a bit faster.
+For some reason there seems to be no difference between regular table and hypertable performance for psycopg3.

 At ~100k inserts/second we're still talking about ~3 months to load all the data 🐌

 ## Sustaining `copy` insert rates

-When inserting _many_ rows, Postgres may encounter bottlenecks so it's important that the insert rate can be sustained.
+When inserting _many_ rows, Postgres may encounter bottlenecks[^write-bottlenecks] so it's important that the insert rate can be sustained.
 To look at this, we can insert hundreds of millions of rows and watch for fluctuations in the insert rate.

+[^write-bottlenecks]: Bottlenecks include the disk being overloaded with writes, usually made worse when the WAL and row insertion are competing for disk I/O. Autovacuuming, which removes dead rows, can also compete for I/O although when populating a database we can ensure that there won't be any duplicates so this could potentially be turned off.
+Postgres also periodically performs checkpoints to flush all outstanding WAL data to disk.
+Heavy writes can lead to more checkpoints and more competitinon for I/O.

 <figure class="centered width-80" markdown="block">

 ![copy at scale benchmarks](/img/trillion_rows/benchmarks_copy_at_scale.png)

 <figcaption>
     For this benchmark, rows were inserted in 744 batches of 1,038,240 rows for a total of ~772 million rows.
 The overall insert rate is plotted.
 The dots show the insert rate for each batch while the solid lines show a 10-batch rolling mean.
+The straight horizontal lines show the mean insert rate over the entire benchmark.
+Note that the lines orange and blue straight lines are right on top of each other.
 </figcaption>

 </figure>

-It seems that, at least with one worker, we don't see huge drops in insert rates although `copy csv` shows frequent drops and seems more susceptible to fluctuations than copying with `psycopg3`.
-With `psycopg3` there isn't much of a difference between copying into a regular table or hypertable.
+It seems that, at least with one worker, we don't see huge drops in insert rates although `copy csv` shows frequent drops and seems more susceptible to fluctuations. psycopg3 is generally faster and interestingly there isn't much of a difference between copying into a regular table or hypertable.

 ## Parallel `copy`